How to Install PHP 8.2 on Debian 13, 12 and 11

 Install PHP 8.2 with Apache and PHP-FPM on Debian

 This is the better Apache option when you want PHP isolated from Apache worker processes.
-Install the FPM package and Apache’s FastCGI module support:
+Install PHP-FPM and the CLI package:

 If libapache2-mod-php8.2 is already active, disable it before switching to PHP-FPM: sudo a2dismod php8.2.
 Apache should use one PHP handler at a time.